Luna-64/wii-homebrew/docs/hackmii-installer.md

 # Installing the Homebrew Channel and BootMii

-?> For support in English, ask in the discord [server](https://discord.gg/dK5rNaMhMt)

 The Homebrew Channel allows you to launch Homebrew applications and BootMii helps provide brick protection.